hitherejoe/ComposeAcademy/academy/foundation/border.md

 data class Border(val size: Dp, val brush: Brush)
 ```

-## Using the Border Function

-When calling the Border function there are two required properties:

 * **size** – the thickness of the border
   * required

-* **color** – the Color to be used for the border
+* **brush** – a reference to a Brush instance, used for the styling of the border
   * required

+## Examples

+### Using the Border Function

+When calling the Border function there are two required properties:

 ```kotlin
 Box(